WPChill/strong-testimonials/readme.txt

 = Can I edit the notification email that goes out when a new testimonial has been submitted? =

 Yes.
-You can edit the subject line, the message, the sender, and the recipient(s).
-You can also turn it off altogether.
+You can completely customize the email and send it to multiple recipients, or turn it off altogether.

 = Can I change which client fields appear below the testimonial? =